bmitchinson/v2.mitchinson.dev/source/_drafts/Device-Advice.md

 educating older adults on today's technology while creating meaningful connections in the process."

+We wanted it to reflect the half and half balance of 1.) creating meaningful relationships and 2.) assisting with technology to keep older adults connected with their families.

+In addition to include our new name, we're now doing our best to use the term "older adults", as we've learned most prefer it over "seniors".

 ### New Executive Board For 2019-20

 I'll be leaving the executive board after three years to work on